 Not all CBD is made equal, and neither are all CBD experiences.
-It’s not uncommon to find two people use exactly the same CBD oil only to have very different results.
+It’s not uncommon to find two people use exactly the same CBD product only to have very different results.

 Now of course, much of this is down to what you are hoping to get from CBD, as well as your own totally unique metabolism of the molecules found in the hemp plant and factors such as your weight.
 But aside from how one human being differs to another, the variation of how CBD leaves you feeling can simply come down to the way you take it.

-Popping a few drops under your tongue might seem straightforward enough, and it is, but there are a number of things you can do to boost the amount of CBD and other beneficial cannabinoids that actually make it into your bloodstream.
+Popping a few drops of CBD oil under your tongue might seem straightforward enough, and it is, but there are a number of things you can do to boost the amount of CBD and other beneficial cannabinoids that actually make it into your bloodstream.

 Here are our top tips on how to get the most out of your CBD experience: